 Dursey Island is located at the tip of the Beara Peninsula in Co.
 Cork.
-Access to the island is by the only cablecar in Ireland, which takes six people or one large animal at a time!
+Access to the island is by the only cablecar in Ireland, which takes six people.
 The island has very few inhabitants and no shops, pubs or restaurants – thus offering a unique experience of undisturbed tranquility.
 Dursey is famous for its magnificent selection of bird species and is a birdwatchers’ heaven.
 The island has a stark and appealing beauty, with rugged indented coastline, lofty cliffs, open bog and a patchwork of fields divided by dry stone walls and ditches.
 The landscape is almost treeless since few parts of the island are not exposed to strong winds and salt spray.
 The landscape is dotted with antiquities ranging from standing stones and early monastery to an impressive signal station from the Napoleonic era.
 [The cablecar operates only certain periods of the day – please check timetable and allow at least 5hrs for your trip.]

 A-B. Starting from the cablecar, follow the purple arrow along the roadway which travels the southern side of the island.
 You are also on the long-distance Beara Way marked with yellow arrows and the familiar trekking man logo.
 After 1km you reach Ballynacallagh the first of three villages on the island.
 Continue along the roadway.

 B-C. Follow the roadway for a further 1km to reach the village of Kilmichael where it is said that monks from Skellig Rock founded the ancient church - now a ruin.
 Stay on the roadway.